 Figure 10 shows total column water (TCW).
-The arc of very low water content in the northern 375 sector of all plots indicates the typical location of high orography with respect to the MD.
-As the MDs propagate westward (the later panels), the high orography of northwestern Pakistan and 377 Afghanistan comes into view; the very low TCW in the upper left is more associated with topog-378 raphy than with the dry intrusion.
-However, closer to the composite MD center we see a steady 379 drop in TCW to the west of the MD.
-As early as twelve hours after the interaction is identified (Fig 380 10d), substantial drying out is seen to the south of the composite MD as well as to the west, as the 381 MD incorporates the dry intrusion into its circulation.
-By 24 hours, the effect of the dry intrusion is seen throughout the MD, including near its center, although the effect is most prominent to the 383 west and south.
-In particular the very high TCW to the southwest of MD center in Panel a is 384 severely eroded by Panel f.
-385 vorticity peaks in monsoon depressions.
-Prior to the dry intrusion, a stream of high PV seems to 389 be advected from the Himalayan foothills.
-This stream is cut off by low PV associated with the 390 dry intrusion.
-The dry intrusion source air is typically the deserts of Pakistan and Afghanistan; 391 this is a region of climatologically low PV (Fig. 12).
+The arc of very low water content in the northern sector of all plots indicates the typical location of high orography with respect to the MD.
+As the MDs propagate westward (the later panels), the high orography of northwestern Pakistan and Afghanistan comes into view; the very low TCW in the upper left is more associated with topography than with the dry intrusion.
+However, closer to the composite MD center, we see a steady drop in TCW to the west of the MD.
+As early as 12 h after the interaction is identified (Fig. 10d), substantial drying out is seen to the south of the composite MD, as well as to the west, as the MD incorporates the dry intrusion into its circulation.
+By 24 h, the effect of the dry intrusion is seen throughout the MD, including near its center, although the effect is most prominent to the west and south.
+In particular, the very high TCW to the southwest of MD center in Fig. 10a is severely eroded by Fig. 10f.

+Figure 11 shows the development of potential vorticity at 700 hPa.
+Figure 7d shows that this is not the height where the dry intrusion most affects PV-that occurs lower than 700 hPa.
+However, as Hurley and Boos (2015) and Hunt et al. (2016a) have shown, 700 hPa is a height where potential vorticity peaks in monsoon depressions.
+Prior to the dry intrusion, a stream of high PV seems to be advected from the Himalayan foothills.
+This stream is cut off by low PV associated with the dry intrusion.
+The dry intrusion source air is typically the deserts of Pakistan and Afghanistan; this is a region of climatologically low PV (Fig. 12).
 There is anticyclonic PV advection from the west toward the edge of the MD circulation prior to the interaction.
-The ongoing reduction 393 in PV after the interaction occurs is likely a combination of anticyclonic PV advection from the 394 dry intrusion and the reduction of midtropospheric diabatic warming due to suppressed convection 395 west of the MD center.
-While quantitative treatment of PV tendency terms is not possible with this data, Fig.11 suggests that it is more the latter than the former, as the flow is mostly parallel 397 with PV contours.
+The ongoing reduction in PV after the interaction occurs is likely a combination of anticyclonic PV advection from the dry intrusion and the reduction of midtropospheric diabatic warming due to suppressed convection west of the MD center.
+While quantitative treatment of PV tendency terms is not possible with these data, Fig. 11 suggests that it is more the latter than the former, as the flow is mostly parallel with PV contours.